 Reports from the Commonwealth Fund External Site and the Urban Institute External Site concluded that nearly 22 million workers and their dependents lost coverage between February and December 2020 — in addition to the already 31 million uninsured Opens PDF and more than 40 million estimated to be underinsured External Site before the pandemic.
 Thankfully, about 42 percent of private-sector companies that accounted for a majority of pre-pandemic employment continued to pay a portion of insurance premiums for laid-off or furloughed workers, according to the Bureau of Labor Statistics External Site.

-Rural hospitals and clinics are struggling more than ever before
+Rural hospitals and clinics struggled more than ever before

-To help care for the sudden flood of sick patients and reduce the spread of COVID-19, many hospitals and outpatient clinics postponed non-emergent or elective surgeries and procedures.
+To help care for the sudden flood of sick patients and reduce the spread of COVID-19, many hospitals and outpatient clinics postponed non-emergent or elective surgeries and procedures in 2020.
 While larger hospital systems were mostly able to withstand the sudden loss of revenue, smaller hospitals and clinics — many of which were already struggling — were hit the hardest.

-According to the Chartis Center for Rural Health Opens PDF, 135 rural hospitals have closed in the last decade and another 453 are now at risk for closing their doors — mostly due to financial setbacks.
-As of May 2021, about 20 percent of Iowa's 90 rural hospitals External Site are likely at risk for closure, according to Bill Menner, executive director of the Iowa Rural Health Association.
+According to the Chartis Center for Rural Health Opens PDF, as of 2021, 135 rural hospitals have closed in the last decade and another 453 were at risk for closing their doors — mostly due to financial setbacks.
+Bill Menner, executive director of the Iowa Rural Health Association, stated in a 2022 article published by Iowa Public Radio that 20 percent of Iowa's 89 rural hospitals External Site were at risk for closure before the pandemic began and it's likely higher now.
 Though some pandemic-related financial struggles were offset by state and federal emergency funds, it may not be enough for these hospitals to stay afloat much longer.
 It’s a similar story in South Dakota, according to the Argus Leader External Site, where 38 critical-access hospitals External Site in the state took a financial hit from the pandemic.

 When a rural hospital closes, it creates a large gap in access to care for the local community — particularly for patient services like obstetrics (OB) and chemotherapy — forcing people to travel at least 30 minutes (but often much longer) to get care.
 In major medical emergencies, rural residents may have to drive hundreds of miles or pay for an ambulance ride to get the lifesaving care they need.